aref9069/AI-Agent-for-Industrial-Equipment-Health-Monitoring/README.md

   "server_label": "maintenance_cmms",
   "tool": "create_maintenance_ticket"
 }

-This represents how an agent would open tickets in a CMMS/EAM system.
+This represents how an autonomous agent would open maintenance tickets in a CMMS/EAM system.

-## ✔ Observability
+✔ Observability

-Logging is implemented through loguru, producing:
+Logging is implemented using loguru, generating:

 Detailed agent execution logs

-Health index and RUL trends
+Health index & RUL trends

-Maintenance actions and triggers
+Maintenance actions & triggers

-These logs can be extended to support OpenTelemetry spans/traces.
+The logging system can be extended to support OpenTelemetry spans/traces for full observability.

 📁 Repository Structure
 industrial-equipment-health-agent/